ReMVVM/ReMVVM/README.md

 # Example

-Let’s start with standard „The counter” example.
-We will implement one *View* that presents the counter value and two buttons to increase and decrease it.
+Let’s start with standard „counter” example.
+We will implement *View* that presents the counter value with two buttons to increase and decrease it.
 We will use *SwiftUI* and *Combine* but we can do it with *UIKit* with or without any other *Reactive* framework.

 Counter value will be stored in application state in Store.
-View model will be listening on every change and will serve counter’s value as a string value.
+View model will be listening on it's change and will serve counter’s value as a string value.

-It is extremely easy example.
-You may feel there is no need to put counter into application state or even there is no need to have view model and that’s true but usually in real life I'm sure you will find the benefits.

 First, we need to define our application state.
 We don’t need custom ```ViewModelFactory``` so we will use default implementation of ```StoreState``` protocol.